 The resource record type to query.
-It can be any valid query type which is supported in BIND 9.
+It can be any valid query type.
+If it is a resource record type supported in BIND 9, it can be given by the type mnemonic (such as "NS" or "AAAA").
 The default query type is "A", unless the -x option is supplied to indicate a reverse lookup.
 A zone transfer can be requested by specifying a type of AXFR.
-When an incremental zone transfer (IXFR) is required, set the type to ixfr=N. The incremental zone transfer will contain the changes made to the zone since the serial number in the zone's SOA record was N.
+When an incremental zone transfer (IXFR) is required, set the t{YPP} to ixfr=N. The incremental zone transfer will contain the changes made to the zone since the serial number in the zone's SOA record was N.